garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 It uses the official pyspark 3.3.1 docker base image, installs the pyspark and pytest libraries and creates the project folder.

-You can use a dockerfile as part of your CI pipeline on with [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) which boot the image, run the tests and then clear it all out.
-One important thing to take note of is that you need to
+You can use a dockerfile as part of your CI pipeline on with [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) which boots the image, runs the tests and then clear it all out.

+One important thing to take note of is you need to match the versions to your production environment is that you need to

 To build the image